roseengineering/crystalweb/README.md

 of frequencies you expect to see from your batch of crystals.
 The frequency span should be large enough to capture both the series and parallel resonant points of your crystals.
 I have been using a span of 100KHz.
+(Or use options --start and --stop to force this initial sweep frequency range.)

 Next calibrate the thru port of the Nanovna using the "calib" menu.
 Now you can run the script to make the measurement.
 Pass the --stray option if you want to measure the holder capacitance.
-The options --start and --stop set the initial sweep frequency range.

 The arguments to the python script follow: